vertica/VerticaPy/docs/source/tolerance.rst

     Absolute error is only used in cases where the result is very close to 0.

-    For more information on pytest approxiamtions, please read `this link <https://docs.pytest.org/en/7.1.x/reference/reference.html#pytest-approx>`_
+    For more information on pytest approximations, see the `pytest documentation <https://docs.pytest.org/en/7.1.x/reference/reference.html#pytest-approx>`_

 Regression
 ===========